4DimK/Prusa-MINI-bear-Z10-mod/README.md

 ## ---------------Work in Progress---------------

-`Parts are currently being printed.
-An update will follow soon with the realized mod.`
+`This mod is currently under construction.
+An update will follow soon with the realized modified printer.`

-# Table of Contents
+## Table of Contents
 1. [Introduction](#Introduction)
 1. [Features](#Features)
 1. [Background](#Background)